Category: Case Study (Page 1 of 2)

 Together with our partners in the market intelligence space, we’re keeping a close eye on the data — particularly around Shopify adoption trends and ecommerce tech stack changes — to better understand how and where these shifts might emerge.

-It’s still early, but this is the moment to start watching.
+It’s still early, but this is the moment to start watching for new hiring signals.

 Hiring signals: A directional early warning

-Job data has historically been one of the earliest and most reliable indicators of how companies react to market disruption.
+Job data has historically been one of the earliest and most reliable indicators of how companies react to market disruption, often seen in hiring signals.

 Over the next several weeks, we’ll be tracking: